CartoDB/cartoframes/docs/guides/03-Spatial-Analysis.md

 ### About this Guide

 This guide walks you through methods to implement spatial analysis using CARTOframes.
-CARTOframes provides `query` and `QueryLayer` functions to run spatial analysis based on PostgreSQL and PostGIS.
-Users can receive query results as `pandas.DataFrame` format as well as demonstrate them in maps.
+CARTOframes provides the `CartoContext.query` method for performing analysis and returning the results as a pandas dataframe, and the `QueryLayer` class for visualizing analysis as a map layer.
+Both methods run the quries against a [PostgreSQL](https://www.postgresql.org/) database with [PostGIS](http://postgis.net/).

+In this guide, we will analyze McDonald's locations in US Census tracts using spatial analysis functionality in CARTO.

 ### Getting Started

-To get started, create `CartoContext` and load *New York City Census Tract Boundary (2015)* and *New York City McDonalds' Locations* datasets before running the example codes in this guide.
+To get started, create a `CartoContext`:

 ```python
 from cartoframes import CartoContext, QueryLayer, BaseMap
 cc = CartoContext(base_url='your base url',
                   api_key='your api key')
 ```

-For *New York City Census Tract Boundary (2015)*, you can either download it from [US Census Bureau](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) or use CARTOframes `data_boundaries` function to request it from CARTO Data Observatory (DO).
-Check [next guide](./04-Data-Observatory) for more DO interactions within cartoframes.
+To load New York City Census Tract Boundaries, you can either download it from [US Census Bureau](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) or use CARTOframes' `CartoContext.data_boundaries` method to request it from CARTO's Data Observatory (DO).
+Check out the [next guide](../Data-Observatory/) for more DO interactions within CARTOframes.

 ```python
 # request census tract geometry form us.census.tiger.census_tract
 # filtered by the rough bounding box of New York City